 If you are interested in improving your crops even more, check out my article that discusses the benefits of plasticulture.

-Nutrients needed by plants are characterized into macronutrients and micronutrients.
+Nutrients needed by plants are characterized by macronutrients and micronutrients.
 Macro and micro refer to the amount of the nutrient needed by the plant, not the importance of the nutrient.

 Macronutrients are then further divided into primary and secondary macronutrients.
-The primary macronutrients are required by larger quantities than the secondary macronutrients.
+The primary macronutrients are required in larger quantities than the secondary macronutrients.

 Nitrogen is a part of chlorophyll.
 Chlorophyll is the green pigment that allows plants to absorb sunlight during photosynthesis.
 This means it directly affects the process of photosynthesis.
 No nitrogen, no photosynthesis.
 Sufficient amounts of nitrogen will allow the plant to continue photosynthesis and experience faster rates of growth.